Ph.D. Harvard University.

 Issues of translation, adaptation, and global circulation in narrative fiction and theatrical performance

-To learn more about Kwa's courses, click on on the links below:
+To learn more about some of Kwa's courses, click on the links below:

 - Food for thought - Bryn Mawr Alumnae Bulletin